ofallonlabs/saeedmirshekari/_src/blog/how-to-get-into-data-science-without-a-technical-background.md

 <h3>Networking</h3>

+Networking implies building strong connections to gain visibility and benefits for your career growth.
+A stronger support network will highlight you in the eyes of recruiters quickly and increase your chances of getting interviews.

 Mentors like [Saeed Mirshekari](https://saeedmirshekari.com/team/) can teach novices the mojo of networking.
-They will tell you how to talk, socialize, use networking apps to the fullest, and make better relationships with potential big names in the industry.
+He will tell you how to talk, socialize, use networking apps to the fullest, and make better relationships with potential big names in the industry.

 Check out Saeed’s results and accomplishments in the Data Science industry [here](https://saeedmirshekari.com/results/).

 <h3>Inside Industry Tips</h3>

 Mentors are like a burning volcano or goldmine of industry knowledge.
 With years of hands-on experience, they know how to put crucial skills to use.
-They will teach you how to master soft skills, collaborate with others to achieve business goals and other tips you never thought you needed to know.
+They will teach you how to master soft skills, collaborate with others to achieve business goals and other tips some of which you never thought you needed to know.

 <h3>Long-term Relationships</h3>

 A mentor becomes a guide not just throughout the program but also during the career span.
 Whenever students need strength or guidance, they turn to their mentors - no matter how much time passes!
 This shows that having a mentor means investing in a long-term, highly beneficial relationship.

 <h2>3.
-Build Experience & Your Network</h2>
+Gain Real World Experience</h2>

 Getting practical experience is the key to getting your first data science job in the best companies.
 This doesn’t mean you have to work on a futuristic project.
 Instead, you can work on smaller projects where you tinker and experiment with ideas and tools.